 Short sale definition

-A short sale is when a lender agrees to accept a mortgage payoff amount less than what is owed in order to facilitate a sale of the property by a financially distressed owner.
+A short sale is when a mortgage lender agrees to accept a mortgage payoff amount less than what is owed in order to facilitate a sale of the property by a financially distressed owner.
 The lender forgives the remaining balance of the loan.

 Buying a home through a short sale is different from buying a property at a foreclosure auction, or one that is actually owned by the bank, known as an REO or real estate owned property.

 A short sale occurs only with the lender’s permission when a home’s value has declined, and the mortgage holder owes more than the home is worth.
-In this scenario, the homeowner has negative equity and may need to get rid of the home.
+In this scenario, the homeowner has negative equity and might need to get rid of the home.

 A short sale is not the same as a foreclosure.
-In a foreclosure, the bank repossesses the property and then tries to sell it for enough to recover its costs.
-In a short sale, a bank accepts that it won’t recover its outlay, and it’s considered the better option than dealing with the red tape involved with foreclosure and then going forward with handling a separate transaction.
+In a foreclosure, the lender repossesses the property and then tries to sell it for enough to recover its costs.
+In a short sale, a lender accepts that it won’t recover its outlay, and it’s considered the better option than dealing with the red tape involved with foreclosure and then going forward with handling a separate transaction.

 Who benefits from a short sale?

 Short sales are a mixed bag for the buyer, the seller and the lender.

 If you’re a seller, a short sale is likely to damage your credit — but not as badly as a foreclosure.
 You’ll also walk away from your home without a penny from the deal, making it difficult for you to find and pay for another place to live.